pixie-io/docs.px.dev/content/en/05-use-case-tutorials/infra-health.md

 This tutorial will demonstrate how to use Pixie to:

 - Monitor resource usage by Namespace, Node, and Pod.
-- Easily navigate between Kubernetes resources within the UI.
+- Easily navigate between Kubernetes resources within the Pixie UI.

 **Prerequisites**